(corrects story label to read WONGA instead of WONGA-FINE, no change to text)

-LONDON, June 25 (Reuters) - Britain’s biggest payday lender Wonga will pay 2.6 million pounds ($4.41 million) in compensation to 45,000 customers after sending them bogus letters from non-existent law firms that threatened legal action.
+LONDON, June 25 (Reuters) - Britain’s financial watchdog said payday lender Wonga has agreed to pay 2.6 million pounds ($4.4 million) to about 45,000 customers for unfair debt collection practices, including sending bogus letters from non-existent law firms.

-Britain’s financial watchdog said the “unfair and misleading” debt collection practices took place between October 2008 and November 2010 and put customers under great pressure to make loan repayments that many could not afford.
+The Financial Conduct Authority said the failings took place between October 2008 and November 2010 and said the unfair and misleading debt collection practices put customers under great pressure to make loan repayments that many could not afford.